-Three federal agencies share COBRA administration.
-The Department of Labor handles questions about notification rights under COBRA for private-sector employees.
-The Department of Health and Human Services handles questions relating to state and local government workers.
-The Internal Revenue Service, as part of the Department of the Treasury, has other COBRA jurisdiction.
+Α COBRA administration is shared by three Federal agencies.
+The Department of Labor (DOL) handles questions about notification rights under COBRA for private-sector employees.
+The Department of Health and Human Services (HHS) handles questions relating to state and local government workers.
+The Internal Revenue Service (IRS), as part of the Department of the Treasury, has other COBRA jurisdiction.

-More details about COBRA coverage are available on EBSA's dedicated COBRA web page and also are included in the booklet An Employee's Guide to Health Benefits Under COBRA.
-To receive a copy or to speak to a benefits advisor, contact the Employee Benefits Security Administration online or call 1-866-444-3272.
-For telephone numbers of the nearest Department of Health and Human Services' office, call the Federal Citizen Information Center at 1-844-USA-GOV1 (872-4681) or visit the website.
+More details about COBRA coverage are available at www.dol.gov/agencies/ebsa/laws-andregulations/laws/cobra and also are included in the booklet An Employee's Guide to Health Benefits Under COBRA.
+To receive a copy or to speak to a benefits advisor, contact EBSA online at askebsa.dol.gov or call 1-866-444-3272.
+For the telephone number of the nearest HHS office, call the Federal Citizen Information Center at 1-844-USA-GOV1 (872-4681) or visit usa.gov.